MateenSQ/MateenSQ/README.md

 <div align="center">
 <h4>
-A few months into chemical engineering at university, I decided I need a change.
 Software development lets me bring my creative and forward-thinking mindset to the world of code!
 But the journey can be rocky...
 </h4>

 <img src="https://knowledge.wharton.upenn.edu/wp-content/uploads/2017/03/mountain-climbing.jpg" />